 The Juni card is issued as virtual and physical Visa Platinum payment cards that can be used to execute payment transactions online.
 The physical cards can also be used in physical point-of-sales and to withdraw cash at an ATM.

 You can create, delete, and see the virtual Juni cards’ details on the Juni platform.
-The virtual Juni cards are disposable payment cards and we offer you the possibility to generate unlimited virtual Juni cards subject to our fair usage policy where Juni reserves the right to impose an upper limit on the number of virtual Juni cards that you can create after carefully considering the needs of the business of your company.
+The virtual Juni cards are disposable payment cards and we offer you the possibility to generate as many virtual Juni cards as you need subject to our fair usage policy where Juni reserves the right to impose an upper limit on the number of virtual Juni cards that you can create after carefully considering the needs of the business of your company.

 Please note that certain restrictions apply with respect to spending and withdrawal of cash using the Juni card (such as maximum amount per transaction or withdrawal and amount spent during a certain period of time).